 TL;DR: Shopify lifted the per-product variant ceiling to 2,048 in late 2025, but the Liquid object product.variants still caps at 250 entries at render time.
 Any theme iterating product.variants to build a selector, compute price ranges, or aggregate inventory silently misses every variant past index 250.
 Three production fixes: paginated Storefront API fetch from the browser, a metaobject-backed variant index rendered server-side, or a hybrid Liquid + JSON endpoint.

-A merchant pinged me last month with a confusing bug.
-Their PDP variant dropdown was missing variants.
-Not all of them.
+A merchant pinged me last month with a confusing bug: the PDP variant dropdown was missing variants.
 The first 250 were there.
-The next 1,400 were just gone.
-The Shopify Admin showed every variant as active, in stock, and correctly priced.
-The theme template looped product.variants exactly the way Dawn does it.
+The next 1,400 were gone.
+Shopify Admin showed every variant active and in stock.
+The theme looped product.variants exactly the way Dawn does it.
 Nothing was throwing.
-Nothing in the network tab looked wrong.

 What is the 250-variant Liquid cap?